dliocode/horse-ratelimit/README.md

 When set to `true`, failed requests won't be counted.
 Request considered failed when:

 - response status >= 400
-- requests that were cancelled before last chunk of data was sent (response `close` event triggered)
-- response `error` event was triggrered by response

 (Technically they are counted and then un-counted, so a large number of slow requests all at once could still trigger a rate-limit.
 This may be fixed in a future release.)